 During my time in Bristol I produced my own curatorial projects and was a member of the Spike Island Associates Scheme, playing a vital role in Bristol’s vibrant independent art community at a time when the cities visual arts scene was flourishing.

-In 2013 Katie moved to Southampton where she began Host Productions to continue her career independently as a visual arts producer.
-Since moving to the south coast Katie has supported a range of arts organisations and artists providing consultancy, project management and curatorial services.
+In 2013 I relocated to Southampton where I began Host Productions to continue my career independently and on a part time basis while I raised my children and continue to do so.
+Since moving to the south coast I have supported a range of arts organisations and artists providing project management, curatorial/ producer services and organisational development.

 I have contributed to a number of research and advocacy projects connected with public art.
 I was part of the pilot phase for the European Network of Public Art Producers 2010-2011 (ENPAP), which culminated in the book Out of Time, Out of Place: Public Art (Now).
 I am acting chair of ‘ixia: Public Art Think Tank’ supporting the reshaping and diversification of the network.

 I’m an active member of my local community Bitterne Park as a trustee for Riverside Pre-School and running BP Litter Pick to keep our green spaces environmentally clean so they can flourish.

 I am currently focussing on reactivating my independent practice as a producer.
 From May 2021 I will be researching the possibilities of starting an independent pubic art commissioning programme in the Southampton suburb of Bitterne Park.
 This period of self-development is generously funded by Arts Council England via their Developing Your Creative Practice Grants.